gevent/gevent/doc/install.rst

   packages.

 - Installing from source requires ``setuptools``.
 This is installed automatically in virtual environments and by buildout.
 However, gevent uses :pep:`496` environment markers in ``setup.py``.
-Consequently, you'll need a version of setuptools newer than 25 (mid 2016) to install gevent from source.
+  Consequently, you'll need a version of setuptools newer than 25 (mid 2016) to install gevent from source; a version that's too old will produce a ``ValueError``.
 Older versions of pipenv may also `have issues installing gevent for this reason
   <https://github.com/pypa/pipenv/issues/2113>`_.

 - To build the libuv backend (which is required on Windows and